HomeBlogUnusual Options Activity Scanner: What Actually Matters Beyond Volume

 Takeaway

-The main lesson is simple: unusual options activity should be scored, not merely counted.
+The main lesson is simple: unusual options activity should be scored, more than counted.

 Raw volume is the loudest field in the payload, but not the most informative one.
 Premium tells you whether capital showed up.
 Volume versus open interest tells you whether today's flow is large relative to the existing base.
 Spread quality tells you whether the contract was realistically tradable.
 DTE tells you whether the activity is immediate or slower-moving.
 Moneyness tells you whether the scanner is surfacing a serious contract or a cheap flyer.